d2iq/ui-kit/packages/table/README.md

 * Upward chevron is for ascending the items in the column.
 Ascending means smallest to largest, increasing in size.
 * Downward chevron is for descending the items in the column.
 Descending means largest to smallest, decreasing in size.
-* Chevron should always be placed 6px to the right of the column header and centered with the column header.
 * If the user selects another column to be sorted, the new column will by default sort in ascending direction.
 Once the new column is selected, the user can then change the sort type to descending.

 ## Horizontal Scroll